-Species name: Myotis nattere Field label Note 5.3 Short term trend; Direction The short-term trend direction for the range has been reported as 'uncertain' because there is insufficient monitoring data available to accurately interpret range trends.
-We cannot infer any trend in range between this period and the last, due to the quality and amount of data available.
-5.5 Short term trend; Method used There are relatively few records for this species from across Ireland.
-Records have been collected since 1985 by the NIBG, BCT and BCI, and since it can be difficult to separate the Myotis species using ultrasound detectors a large portion of these known records are roost records.
-Currently there is no monitoring scheme in place to monitor populations of this species.
-It is likely that there a number of additional incidental records that have not been added to the species recording databases.
-The omission of these records may influence the interpretation of the overall distribution of the species within this report.
-5.11 Change and reason for change in surface area of range We have stated that there has been 'no' change in the surface area of this species' range because there is insufficient monitoring data available to determine whether an actual change in range surface area has occurred within this reporting period.
+Species name: Plecotus auritu Field label Note 5.3 Short term trend; Direction The calculation of surface area range in the previous Article 17 Report was based on the number of occupied 10km sq records for this species in Northern Ireland 2001-2012.
+Based on the number of records between 2001- 2012 and 1989-2012 respectively they suggest the population was stable in the short and long term, and it is likely that this trend has continued.
+5.5 Short term trend; Method used Brown long-eared records have been collected since 1985 by the NIBG, BCT and BCI, yet they have a scattered distribution in Northern Ireland and there is currently no scheme in place to monitor populations of this species.
+There may be a number of additional incidental records from other sources that have not been added to species databases.
+The omission of these records will affect the interpretation of the overall distribution of the species within this report.
+5.11 Change and reason for change in surface area of range Available evidence suggests that there has been 'no' change in the surface area of this species' range.
 6.1 Year or Period Due to inconsistent recording, population estimates (1x1km squares presence) for all bat species have been based upon available data from the period 1994-2018.
 6.5 Type of estimate Based upon estimate used in 2013 Report.
 This estimate was based on a number of assumptions that are as yet untested and should be treated with caution.
-6.6 Population size; Method used NI Records for this species are scarce and it may be under-recorded.
-There is currently no systematic monitoring scheme in place in Northern Ireland to monitor this species' populations.
-The records used in this report are collected by NI Bat Group, Bat Conservation Trust and Bat Conservation Ireland are available upon request, from databases managed by CEDaR, NI Bat Group, Bat Conservation Ireland and the National Biodiversity Data Centre.
-There may be additional incidental records that have not been added to these databases.
-The absence of records will affect the interpretation of the overall distribution and population estimate of the species.
-6.8 Short term trend; Direction The short-term trend direction for the population has been reported as 'uncertain' because there is insufficient monitoring data available to accurately interpret population trends.
-6.16 Change and reason for change in population size No' genuine change in population size, due to insufficient monitoring data available to determine whether an actual change in population size has occurred within this reporting period.
-7.2 Sufficiency of area and quality of occupied habitat; Method used Although the species is not well-recorded in NI, habitat area and quality has been assessed as sufficient.
-This has been calculated from Maximum Entropy modelling of bat records 2000-2009 combined with CORINE landcover, altitude, soil pH, climate and human bias layers (see Lundy et al. 2011).
-7.4 Short term trend; Direction Natterer's bats can occupy a variety of habitats.
+6.6 Population size; Method used The incidental records used in this report are collected by NI Bat Group, Bat Conservation Trust and Bat Conservation Ireland are available from databases managed by CEDaR, NI Bat Group, Bat Conservation Ireland and the National Biodiversity Data Centre.
+It is thought there are additional incidental records from other sources that have not been added to these databases.
+The omission of these records will affect the interpretation of the overall distribution and population estimate of the species within this report.
+6.16 Change and reason for change in population size There is patchy distributional data for this species and no long term monitoring of roost site use or population size.
+As a result there is no method to estimate population trends, while there is also no short and long term trend data on habitat availability.
+Hence no change reported in population size.
+7.4 Short term trend; Direction Brown long-eared bats can occupy a variety of habitats.
 There is little information on habitat associations of the species available.
-Given that there have been no systematic surveys carried out across Natterer's bat sites in all of the possible habitats to assess their condition in relation to Natterer's bat requirements, we cannot infer any directional trend between this period and the last for 'habitat for the species' with confidence.
+Given that there have been no systematic surveys carried out across brown long-eared bat sites in all of the possible habitats to assess their condition in relation to brown long-eared bat requirements, we cannot infer any directional trend between this period and the last for 'habitat for the species' with confidence.
 Therefore the short-term trend direction for the habitat for the species has been reported as 'uncertain'.
-Note that no trend can be estimated from Maximum Entropy Modelling.